Know Your Rights:

 How Do I File a Sexual Assault Allegation Form?

-Here are short descriptions of how to file a Sexual Assault Allegation form (see Resources) depending on the type of case and how old the child is.
+Here are short descriptions of how to file a Sexual Assault Allegation form:

 1. You are responding to a “Petition to Decide Parentage” (filed either by the offender or the state of Washington):